A blog by Darby Wiekrykas.

 As United Way of Berks County’s Volunteer Engagement Program Manager, I’m inspired daily by the desire of Berks Countians to make a difference in our community.
 Many times, people want to get involved, but they don’t know where to begin.
 Below is a list of the top questions I receive about volunteering.

 This is a question I hear often.
 The best piece of advice I can share is to think of what you’re passionate about, then visit United Way’s volunteer website.
-The website provides over 100 opportunities that can be searched by interest.
-If you’re interested in volunteering with a particular agency that doesn’t have opportunities listed on our site, I suggest visiting the agency’s website to search for opportunities there.
+The website provides various opportunities that can be searched by interest.
+Whether you are looking to volunteer with children, seniors, homeless, families, etc., the website can filter all the categories that are available.
+There are also options that are monthly, weekly, and one-time opportunities.